 Inner space is the part of the mind normally inaccessible through ordinary waking perception.
-Inner space consciousness and the essential soul are one and the same.
-Inner space is an ever-changing, evolving field of potential.
+Inner space consciousness and the essential soul are one and the same an ever-changing, evolving field of potential.
 You may experience yourself as vast and expansive, a sense of beingness and connection to the entire universe.
 A sense of being at peace.
-This always opens you up to possibilities, creativity and a myriad of insights.

 Meditation brings us to a deeper awareness into different facets of our life.
 Not unlike taking a photo with your phone, you zoom in on the screen to see certain qualities of the picture.

 There is one thing that always carries us quickly back to our body and our own distinct rhythm.
 It’s our own breath… the breath of life which was there with us from the very start.
 Breath is a movement and it has a rhythm.
 When I am moving too fast, feeling anxious and stressed, or detached I return to my constant companion, my breath.
-My breath helps me come home to my body, myself and my own rhythm.
 This is the foundation of meditation which always begins with awareness and my breath.

-If I then place my focus on my external environment, I now see many more details and have more clarity.
-My breath brings me back to my sense perceptions and also back to the present moment and to my heart.
-Perhaps now I can feel more space.
+If I place my focus on my external environment, I see many more details and have more clarity.
+My breath brings me back to my sense perceptions and the present moment and to my heart.
 I can view situations, others or myself with more of a mindfulness, openness and compassion.
-You have entered inner space where there is more awareness and you have more capacity.
+You have entered inner space.

 An interesting question is, if I can witness my breathing what in me is aware of me witnessing my breath?
-What part witnesses the breath?
 What part is aware of my felt body sensations?
 If I increase my focus on my feet, hands, or the aliveness of my body what part of me is witnessing this?

 When I meditate what I know and trust is I am alive and I am breathing and there is some part in me that witnesses this.
 These are the pieces that help me to be grounded and centred.